Επεξεργασία

 The MQTT broker has two major layers:

 The frontend layer handles client connections and requests and routes them to the backend.
-The backend layer partitions data by different keys, such as client ID for client sessions, and topic name for topic messages.
+The backend layer partitions data by different keys, such as a client ID for client sessions and a topic name for topic messages.
 It uses chain replication to replicate data within each partition.

 The goals of the architecture are:

-• Consistent performance at scale: Limit message latency overhead due to chain-replication
+• Consistent performance at scale: Limit message latency overhead because of chain replication.

 Configuration